SyojirouHaraguchiJapan/Arduino_STM32-How-to-handle-Fault/README.md

 # Arduino_STM32 How to handle Fault
+Arduino_STM32 device rarely stuck and no response until RESET.
+What happen ?
+One of answer is FAULT occured.
+But we can't know this status on such as BluePill, except original Maple-mini.

+Followings are discribed about simple way to know is FAULT occur or not.

 ## 1. Abstruct
  Arduino_STM32 library is based on  Leaflabs Maple_mini board.
  And on-board ERROR_LED connected to PB1.